radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 If you want to exclude some branches/containers, you can specify them in the Suffix Branch Exclusion property on the ADVANCED SETTINGS tab.

-Click on **ADD** and select the branch you would like to exclude from the identity view.
+Click **ADD** and select the branch you would like to exclude from the identity view.
 The example below shows how to exclude the CN=Computers,DC=seradiant,DC=dom branch.

 ![Suffix Branch Exclusion](Media/suffix-branch-exclusion.jpg)